haproxy/haproxy/doc/lua-api/index.rst

   offset, are evaluated.
 If **length** is set to -1, the function tries to retrieve a maximum of data and, if called by an action, yields if necessary.
 It also waits for more data if the requested length exceeds the available amount of incoming data.
-Do not providing an offset is the same that setting it to 0.
-A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to their end.
+Not providing an offset is the same as setting it to 0.
+A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to the end.

   If there is no incoming data and the channel can't receive more data, a 'nil' value is returned.

   :param class_channel channel: The manipulated Channel.
-  :param integer offset: *optional* The offset in incomding data to start to
+  :param integer offset: *optional* The offset in incoming data to start to
                          parse data.
 0 by default.
 May be negative to be relative to the end of incoming data.
   :param integer length: *optional* The length of data to parse.
 All incoming